ozum/not-sync/README.md

 # Features

+- Does not execute commands on a CI (Continous Integration) environment.
+To enable set `options.ci` to true.
 - Could be used more than one cloud storage services.
 - Provides `resync` method for undoing changes.
 - Auto detect cloud storage service from file path.